Updated: March 24, 2026

 D9 Visa: Portugal Golden Visa

-Portugal’s Golden Visa is a residency by investment program that allows non-EU citizens to secure Portuguese residency by making a qualifying investment into Portugal.
+Portugal’s Golden Visa is a residency-by-investment program that allows non-EU foreign citizens to secure Portuguese residency by making a qualifying investment in Portugal.
 Investments include investment funds, business creation, scientific research, or cultural heritage projects.

 The Portugal Golden Visa was launched in 2012 and, since then, has become one of the most successful residency by investment programs of its kind.
 It’s short stay requirement, range of investment options, and pathway to Portuguese citizenship are key advantages of the program.